r7-labs/R7.Emblems/README.md

 To integrate with Nautilus, I recommend using nautilus-actions package.
 Shortcuts for context menus for Nautilus (r7-emblems-action.desktop) and Nemo (r7-emblems.nemo_action) are provided.
-You can also try to use R7.Emblems with any gvfs-based file manager, or it also can use it as separate application.
+You can also try to use R7.Emblems with any gvfs-based file manager, or it also can be used as separate application.

 Install (experimental)
 ----------------------